Crystalline cohomology of rigid analytic spaces: Infinitesimal geometry over

 There is a natural \emph{structure sheaf $\calO_{X/\Sigma_e}$} over the big or small infinitesimal site, which is defined as

+Here we note that by the equivalent description right below \Cref{def inf site}, the above formula is naturally a sheaf.
+On the other hand, one can define the \emph{analytic structure sheaf $\mathcal{O}_X$} on the infinitesimal sites, via the formula

-\begin{remark} It is clear from the above definition that the infinitesimal site can be defined for any pair of analytic adic spaces $X\ra Z$, not just $X\ra \Sigma_e$.
+By construction, there is a natural surjection of sheaves $\mathcal{O}_{X/\Sigma_e} \to \mathcal{O}_X$, and we define the \emph{infinitesimal ideal sheaf $\mathcal{J}_{X/\Sigma_e}$} to be the sheaf of kernel ideals for the surjection. \begin{remark} It is clear from the above definition that the infinitesimal site can be defined for any pair of analytic adic spaces $X\ra Z$, not just $X\ra \Sigma_e$.
 In particular, when $Z=\Spa(K_0)$ is a discretely valued field, and $X$ is a rigid space over $K_0$, we get the analogous version of the infinitesimal site of $X$ over $K_0$.
 Moreover, there exists a natural map of sites $X_K/K_{\inf} \ra X/K_{0, {\inf}}$, defined by the base field extension. \end{remark}

 Here are some basic properties of the infinitesimal sites. \begin{lemma} Let $X$ be a rigid space over $\Sigma_e$.
-Then we have \begin{enumerate}[(i)] \item The fiber product exists in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor between the big and the small sites. \item The equalizer exists in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor. \item The finite product is ind-representable in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(i)] \item Let $(V_i,T_i)$ for $i=0,1,2$ be three objects in the big infinitesimal site $X/\Sigma_{e \Inf}$, with arrows $g_i:(V_i,T_i)\ra (V_0,T_0)$ for $i=1,2$.
+Then we have \begin{enumerate}[(i)] \item The fiber product exists in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor between the big and the small sites. \item The equalizer exists in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor as in (i). \item The nonempty finite product is ind-representable in the big and the small infinitesimal site of $X$ over $\Sigma_e$, and is compatible with the inclusion functor as in (i). \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(i)] \item Let $(V_i,T_i)$ for $i=0,1,2$ be three objects in the big infinitesimal site $X/\Sigma_{e \Inf}$, with arrows $g_i:(V_i,T_i)\ra (V_0,T_0)$ for $i=1,2$.
 Namely each $V_i$ admits a map to $X$, and $V_i\ra T_i$ is a closed immersion that has a nil defining ideal.
 Then we can form the fiber products of rigid spaces $V_3:=V_1\times_{V_0} V_2$ and $T_3:=T_1\times_{T_0}T_2$ over $\Sigma_e$, together with a natural map $V_3\ra T_3$.
+Here the existence of fiber products is guaranteed in \cite[Prop.\ 1.2.2]{Hu96}.
 Any infinitesimal thickening $(V,T)$ that admits a compatible family of maps $(V,T)\ra (V_i,T_i)$ for $i=0,1,2$ would produce a commutative diagram

-So it is left to show that $V_3\ra T_3$ is a nil immersion, which can be checked locally by choosing affinoid open subsets of $T_i, i=01,2$.
+So it is left to show that $V_3\ra T_3$ is a nil closed immersion, which can be checked locally by choosing affinoid open subsets of $T_i, i=0,1,2$, as we shall explain.